schweppes-0x/GWardrobe/README.md

  - Copy your current outfit.

 [Credits]
-I re-used some of [WiredSpast](https://github.com/WiredSpast)'s methods which he used.
+I re-used some of [WiredSpast](https://github.com/WiredSpast)'s methods which were used in his OutfitRandomizer.